2 Days in Athens, Greece: Perfect Athens Itinerary for First-Timers

 I loved this place.
 You will too!
 So good.

-For your second day in Athens, a mind-blowing museum (or two) and some mouthwatering Greek food (during this epic Greek Food Walking Tour) are in store!
+For your second day in Athens, a mind-blowing museum (or two) and some mouthwatering Greek food are in store!

 Visit a Museum